-\The ERSEA Status Change Modified Attendance Plan form must be completed by the Teacher or Family Advocate in partnership with the family five days prior to any planned absences due to vacations or other reasons for being absent for more than four program days and are subject to approval by the Family Services Manager and/or Program Director.

-- Modified Attendance Plans can be utilized for any number of reasons.
+- 1. Teachers are responsible for entering daily attendance records into ChildPlus or on an attendance sheet.
+In some cases, daily attendance is entered upon arrival and departure by the teacher electronically directly into the ChildPlus data system.
+On days when the system is not readily available, Family Advocates are responsible for entering daily attendance records from an attendance sheet prepared by the teacher(s) into the ChildPlus database.
+The Family Advocate will support the teaching teams with follow up related to any absences.
+Attendance is also monitored by the Family Services Manager monthly using attendance reports available in the ChildPlus database.
+The codes used to record daily attendance align with the Maine State Unified Attendance Codes. - A Modified Attendance Plan form must be completed by the Teacher or Family Advocate in partnership with the family five days prior to any planned absences due to vacations or other reasons for being absent for more than four program days and are subject to approval by the Family Service Manager and/or Program Director. - Modified Attendance Plans can be utilized for any number of reasons.
 Modified attendance plans are not considered suspensions or expulsions.
-Modified attendance plans are used to support individual children based on their needs. - o For example: a young child may not be ready to have a long day. - For example: a child going through a series of unwanted behaviors may need additional support and will be more successful with a shorter day. - All Modified Attendance Plans are approved by the Early Childhood Program Director and documented on the ERSEA Status Change Request Form.
-The Family Services Manager records the request and approval in the attendance follow-up section of Childplus where a timeline is entered and followed. - 2.
+Modified attendance plans are used to support individual children based on their needs. - o For example: a young child may not be ready to have a long day. - For example: a child going through a series of unwanted behaviors may need additional support and will be more successful with a shorter day. - All Modified Attendance Plans are reviewed for appropriateness by the Family Services Manager and approved by other members of the management team as well as the Early Childhood Program Director as indicated on the plan process.
+The Family Services Manager records the request and approval in the attendance follow-up section of ChildPlus where a timeline is entered and followed. - 2.
 When a client is absent and the staff is not notified, an attempt to contact the family will be made within an hour of the program start time and the reason for the absence will be documented and assessed.
 If the family cannot be reached by phone, staff will begin calling emergency contacts.
 If family is still unreachable, the team will attempt to make face-to-face contact with the family.